MichaelSid/-CV/README.md

 Work & Experience
 ==

 I am a former investment banker turned entrepreneur & web developer.
-I own and run two eCommerce websites (see above Linkedin profile for more details), and currently looking for my next challenge: to join and help grow a disruptive technology company.
+I own and run two eCommerce websites (see my [Linkedin] profile for more details), and currently looking for my next challenge: to join and help grow a disruptive technology company.

 Education
 ==